Hierarchical Message-Passing Graph Neural Networks: Introduction

+In this paper, we investigate the idea of a hierarchical message-passing mechanism to enhance the information aggregation pipeline of GNNs.
+The ultimate goal is to make the node representation learning process aware of both long-range interactive information and implicit multi-resolution semantics within the graph.

+We note that a few graph pooling approaches have recently delivered various attempts to use the hierarchical structure idea~\cite{GJ19,YYMRHL18,HLLLL19,RST20,LCZT20}. \textsc{g-U-Net}~\cite{GJ19} and GXN~\cite{LCZT20} employ a bottom-up and top-down pooling operation; however, they do not allow long-range message-passing. \textsc{DiffPool}~\cite{YYMRHL18}, \textsc{AttPool}~\cite{HLLLL19} and ASAP~\cite{RST20} target at graph classification tasks instead of enabling node representations to capture long-range dependencies and multi-grained semantics of one graph.
+Moreover, P-GNNs~\cite{YYL19} create a different information aggregation mechanism that utilises sampled anchor nodes to impose topological position information into learning node representations.
+While P-GNNs can capture global information, the hierarchical semantics mentioned above is still overlooked, and the global message-passing is not realised.
+Besides, the anchor-set sampling process is time-consuming for large graphs, and it cannot work well under the inductive setting.

-This work presents a novel GNN framework, \textit{Hierarchical Message-passing Graph Neural Networks}, to enhance the message-passing pipeline of GNNs.
-The ultimate goal is to make the GNN learning process aware of both global information and hierarchical semantics within the graph.
-We use Figure~\ref{fig:general_structure} to elaborate the proposed idea.
-We generate a hierarchical structure to endow a GNN layer to receive messages from all over the graph at different levels.
-It has two advantages over existing GNN models: (a) enabling a novel hierarchical message-passing mechanism that allows nodes to efficiently aggregate their features within the broader context of the graph structure; (b) generating node embeddings that encode not only micro-level information, i.e., graph topology and node features, but also meso- and macro-level information from hierarchical cluster structure, i.e., the relationships between nodes and clusters and the relationship between clusters.
-In detail, our framework can be organised into four phases: \begin{itemize} \item \textbf{Hierarchical structure generation}.
-To overcome long-distance obstacles in the process of GNN message-passing, we propose to use a hierarchical structure to reduce the size of graph $G$ gradually, where nodes at each level $k$ are integrated into different clusters ($s^{k+1}_{1}, s^{k+1}_{2}, \dots s^{k+1}_{n}$) at each level $k+1$. \item \textbf{$k$-level super graph construction}.
-In order to allow the message passing among generated same-level clusters, we construct a super graph $G_k$ based on the connections between nodes at its lower level $k-1$. \item \textbf{Hierarchical message propagation}.
-With the generated hierarchical structure for a given graph, we develop a method that can propagate messages among nodes within the same level and across levels in both bottom-up and top-down manners. \item \textbf{Model learning}.
-Last, we leverage task-specific loss functions and a gradient descent procedure to train the model. \end{itemize}
+Specifically, we present a novel framework, \textit{Hierarchical Message-passing Graph Neural Networks} (HMGNNs), elaborated in Fig.~\ref{fig:general_structure}.
+In detail, HMGNNs can be organised into the following four phases. \begin{enumerate} \item[(i)] Hierarchical structure generation.
+To overcome long-distance obstacles in the process of GNN message-passing, we propose to use a hierarchical structure to reduce the size of graph $\mathcal{G}$ gradually, where nodes at each level $t$ are integrated into different super nodes ($s^{t+1}_{1}, \dots, s^{t+1}_{n}$) at each level $t\!+\!1$. \item[(ii)] $t$-level super graph construction.
+In order to allow the message passing among generated same-level super nodes, we construct a super graph $\mathcal{G}_t$ based on the connections between nodes at its lower level $t\!-\!1$. \item[(iii)] Hierarchical message propagation.
+With the generated hierarchical structure for a given graph, we develop three propagation manners, including bottom-up, within-level and top-down. \item[(iv)] Model learning.
+Last, we leverage task-specific loss functions and a gradient descent procedure to train the model. \end{enumerate}